-Depending on scores, Temple also awards academic credit for Advanced Placement (AP), International Baccalaureate (IB) and CLEP.
+Depending on scores, Temple also awards academic credit for A-level exams, Advanced Placement (AP), International Baccalaureate (IB) and CLEP.
 Credit may also be available for previous academic, employment, military or other learning experiences not earned in a traditional college or university classroom setting.

 For information about program and major requirements, see the University Bulletin.
 Courses that come in as electives may be part of an articulation agreement where a combination of courses might fulfill a requirement in your major.
 Learn more about signed Dual Admissions agreements, Gen Ed to Gen Ed agreements and Program to Program agreements.
 Students who are admitted to Temple University with prior college credits will receive an official transfer equivalency statement from the Office of Undergraduate Admissions.